03CS/RPG_Project_EEP2023/README.md

 The map and enemies in game are placeholders, there are many enemies and objects in the game that are unused because of the preformance impact.

 To start the game run the main.py file.

+Here is a link to the YouTube video I followed: https://www.youtube.com/watch?v=QU1pPzEGrqw Here is a link to the game assets used: https://pixel-boy.itch.io/ninja-adventure-asset-pack